JetBrains/kotlin/docs/code_authoring_and_core_review.md

 * When merging, the choice between a squash and rebase is left to the author
     * When squashing, ensure that none of the intermediate commit messages (except for fixups) or YT references are lost.

+### TODOs

+It is well known that one leaves `TODO` comment in the code it will stay there forever (or until the sudden moment when someone visits this place in code and fix it).
+Such TODOs hurts the quality of the codebase for the following reasons:
+- Usually comments in those TODOs are quite small, and it's hard to understand the original intent without additional context (which becomes forgotten quite fast)
+- `TODO` in the code means that there is some problem in the code of which developers are aware.
+So ideally, it should be immediately fixed or tracked using regular mechanisms for that

+So to avoid leaving such TODOs in the code without any intention the following process is introduced: if you leave `TODO` comment or `TODO("some reason")` in the code which is going to be pushed to `master` please
+- Create a YouTrack ticket with a description of what should be done with this TODO and why
+- Add `kotlin-todo` tag to this ticket
+- Mention this ticket in the title line of the `TODO` itself. e.g. `TODO KT-XXXX description`
+- (Optional) mention this ticket in the commit where the TODO was introduced
+- (Optional) link the specific place in code with `TODO` in the ticket

+As a reviewer, please perform the following actions when you see some newly introduced `TODO` in the code:
+- Check if some ticket is mentioned
+- If it is, ensure that the ticket described enough to gather enough context to fix this `TODO` in the future
+- If it isn't please ask author of the code to introduce it